 Code in the Community is a Google-sponsored program which aims to get Singaporean kids from lower-income families excited about technology’s potential and unlock their natural learning abilities.
+The next run is from 17 August to 20 October 2019, and student registrations are now open here!

 This is the second in our #codeinthecommunity series of articles exploring what it means and what it takes to create access to computer science and computational thinking for communities that might not typically have these opportunities.
 We’ll be sharing stories beyond the impact metrics and hear from some of the people who made Code in the Community possible.